atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 If each door has an active leaf, the sign must be located to the right of the door.
 {: .clear }

-double leaf door with single handle on right leaf and sign on face of left leaf.

-double leaf door with handles on each leaf and sign on wall right of door.

 <figure class="img-left">
 	<img src="{{ site.baseurl }}{{ page.image-directory }}chapter7/signs/Door_-_Recessed_with_clearance.png"
 			 alt="Recessed single door with enough space for sign on wall adjacent to latch side of door." />